loko-ai/loko/README.md

 # How does it work?

 In LOKO AI you have an entire suite of components containing **code and AI functionalities**: each component is a **block**, with its functionalities and its own code.
-To use the blocks in a workflow, you just have to **drag&drop** them in the workspace, and link one to the other.
+To use the blocks in a workflow, you just have to do nothing.

 With LOKO AI you have **ML features** at your hands: it allows to measure **model performances** and create intelligible reports and, if you have specific needs, you can fine-tune your code with a low-code approach.
 Then, if necessary, you can **export** your ML model in any other platform.